Enterprise-CMCS/eAPD/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code has been reviewed by someone other than the original author

-### This pull request is ready to review when the QA has
+### This pull request is ready to review when QA has

 - [ ] Verified the functionality related to the change
 - [ ] Verified that the change works with Narrator on Windows